Umaru-Xi/LibPluto/README.md

 # Pluto SDR Device

-This project is a device library for ADALM-Pluto which written with C++, and the example application used Qt6.0 for GUI.
+This project is a device library for ADALM-Pluto which written with C++.
+An example application used Qt6.0 for GUI, another example for console only selftest.

 ## Files